Photo used with permission from the book Heritage of Ixonia, by Carl and Alida Jaeger.

 By HOWARD WIEDENHOEFT

-Other by-law changes regarded insuring businesses.
+Other changes in bylaws regarded insuring businesses.
 You may recall the large mill loss in 1885.
 Following this expensive payout for Ixonia Mutual, its board voted to discontinue insuring cheese and butter factories, wagon and blacksmith shops, and warehouses.
 However, in 1903 the mutual once again began insuring these risks.